Internectio/Locuscraft/README.md

 You may say, "oh it's just a mash-up of a bunch of things that already exist".
 Well you'd be right for the most part.
 So, why build it?

-1. Everyone will have control over all of these things.
+1. **Everyone will have control** over all of these things, as well as any future additions.
-2. Maximum organization and efficiency in finding the information you want.
+2. **Maximum organization and efficiency** in finding the information you want.
-3. Global awareness - since Locuscraft will be for everyone with no borders.
+3. **Global awareness** - since high quality, personalized information will be visible on everyones homepage; since everyone will contribute information from all walks of life; and since there are no borders.
-4. Global reviews - every entry, and it's posts, tasks, comments, and guides can have a rating.
+4. **Global reviews** - every entry, and it's posts, tasks, comments, and guides can have a rating.
 The highly rated stuff will be highly visible while low ratings will be at the bottom.
-5. Community tasks don't exist anywhere else.
-These will be the driving force for the creation of new information on the website among other things.
+5. **Community tasks don't exist anywhere else.** These will be the driving force for the creation of new information on the website among other things.
 Read about them below.

-In additon to these things, there will be no CEO's, no advertisemens, no profiteering, no borders.
-Locuscraft will be a self-governed system of internet users.
-How
+In additon to these reasons, there will be **no CEO's**, **no advertisements**, **no profiteering**, **no borders**.
+The **privacy policy**, too, will be created by the users and centered around the user's needs.

+Below is a sample of what a user's homepage might look like.

 ![](https://cloud.githubusercontent.com/assets/11935672/9971273/32d426f4-5e20-11e5-8ec5-71ed6f5eb93f.png)

-Note: The plans laid out in this Readme are but the tip of the iceberg.
-As you read on, make an effort to visualize the potential growth that could result from this collaboration.
-That being said, there are likely numerous features that have not yet fleshed out in this Readme.

-Locuscraft focuses on two things: community and individuality.

-* **Community:** Locuscraft is a website where all internet users in the world can collaborate together to organize, review, and create the information of the internet.
-Ideally the user interface of Locuscraft will be so captivating, engaging, and easy to use that anyone with any background and any level of computer experience can effortlessly contribute to the global community of Locuscraft in their own personal and meaningful way.
-Ideally they will even enjoy it.

-* **Individuality:** Locuscraft is also like a centralized, organized, and personalized internet homepage for the individual and their internet experience.
-It will keep track of the user's interests, goals, and routines through a user profile.
-It will continuously display updated information based on the user's interests; assist the user in accomplishing his/her goals; and make their routines more efficient and focused.

-Locuscraft builds upon some of the great internet inventions we all know.
-Reddit's subreddits and posts, Wikipedia's wikis, the internet user profile, and categorization.
-By combining all of them together, we can create a unified, innovative, and truly entertaining internet experience that synergizes our common goals with our individual lives and personalities.
+As you can see, there is also a "My Tasks" section.
+This section is for individual endeavors.
+Users can make any task they want, and can even share them to create a repository of tasks other users can choose from.
+Tasks may be in the form of a list or a timeline; may include goals, to-do lists, reminders, etc.

 In addition, Locuscraft will allow users to review anything easily.
 This will allow *everyone* to: gauge public opinion, find the truly best products (and therefore improve the quality of products), and find quality sources of information on the internet.
 Locuscraft will also: have guides for learning or building anything, allow collaboration on anything, be incredibly easy to use, and have unlimited individual personalization.